Q. Why should I participate in the Duke Program on Global Policy and Governance?

-A. The program will take place from May 15 – August 31, 2017.
+A. The program will take place from May 55 – August 31, 2018.
 Fellows will have the option of choosing when to start and end an internship during this time, depending on the needs of the host institution and the fellow’s academic calendar.
-However, we suggest students make a 13 week commitment to the program (12-week long internships to facilitate their visa process and to take full advantage of everything the program has to offer.
+However, we suggest students make a 13 week commitment to the program (12-week long internship + 1 week course) to facilitate their visa process and to take full advantage of everything Geneva has to offer.
 Fellows must participate in the course week, which typically takes place in late June/early July (dates announced by mid-September).

-Global Health Fellows should commit to a minimum of 8 continuous weeks, including participation in the “Health Policy in a Globalizing World” course (7 weeks for the internship, 1 week for the course).
+Global Health Fellows should commit to a minimum of 9 continuous weeks, including participation in the “Health Policy in a Globalizing World” course (8 weeks for the internship, 1 week for the course).
 Fellows from the Environment, Energy, and Economics or Humanitarian Action tracks should commit to a minimum of 11 continuous weeks including the course week (10 weeks for the internship, 1 week for the course).

 All courses and most program events will take place during the months of June and July.
 Fellows are encouraged to arrive in Geneva at the beginning of June in order to participate in orientation.

 Q. How can I contact program staff with further questions or concerns?

 Sarah Burrichter | International Academic Programs Manager: Overseas application process, pre-departure preparation, internship placements, in-country programming, NGO outreach and partnership development.